 Painted in 1951, Lowry has depicted a peaceful scene of yachts bobbing on the water.
-A far cry from the industrial, urban landscapes and crowded scenes that Lowry is famous for, Yachts at Lytham St Anne's conveys calm and tranquility from the shore of the popular and traditional seaside town.
+A far cry from the industrial, urban landscapes and crowded scenes that Lowry is famous for, Yachts at Lytham St Anne's conveys calm and tranquillity from the shore of the popular and traditional seaside town.
 The painting is estimated to sell for £80,000 – 120,000.

 A second, earlier landscape by Lowry entitled Romantic Landscape will also be offered by Bonhams.
 Executed in 1941, the painting is estimated to sell for £60,000 – 80,000.

 Bonhams, founded in 1793, is one of the world's largest auctioneers of fine art and antiques.
 The present company was formed by the merger in November 2001 of Bonhams & Brooks and Phillips Son & Neale.
 In August 2002, the company acquired Butterfields, the principal firm of auctioneers on the West Coast of America.
 Today, Bonhams offers more sales than any of its rivals, through two major salerooms in London: New Bond Street and Knightsbridge; and a further three in the UK regions and Scotland.
 Sales are also held in San Francisco, Los Angeles, Carmel, New York and Connecticut in the USA; and Germany, France, Monaco, Hong Kong and Australia.
 Bonhams has a worldwide network of offices and regional representatives in 25 countries offering sales advice and valuation services in 60 specialist areas.
 For a full listing of upcoming sales, plus details of Bonhams specialist departments go to www.bonhams.com